ST33ZEmachine/printshop/README.md

 - `https://PROJECT_ID.web.app`
 - `https://PROJECT_ID.firebaseapp.com`

-### 4. Update CORS in Backend
+### 4. Update CORS in Backend (if needed)

-After deploying the frontend, update the backend CORS settings to allow your Firebase domain:
+The backend CORS settings are configured in `backend/main.py`.
+If your Firebase project ID differs from the hardcoded values, update the `allow_origins` list:

 Edit `backend/main.py`: